With so many types of penetration testing on offer, it can be difficult to ascertain which assessment meets the needs of your business.

 In most real-world attacks, a persistent adversary will conduct reconnaissance on the target environment, giving them similar knowledge to an insider.
 Grey box testing is often favoured by customers as the best balance between efficiency and authenticity, stripping out the potentially time-consuming reconnaissance phase.

 When commissioning a pentest, it’s important to ensure the company has the necessary expertise to not only detect a wide range of vulnerabilities, but also provide the assistance you need to remediate them as quickly as possible.

-Redscan’s CREST STAR, CRT, CCT INF and CCT APP accredited pen testers can be trusted to provide the comprehensive testing programmes to meet your business needs.
+Redscan and Kroll’s team of CREST STAR, CRT, CCT INF and CCT APP accredited pen testers can be trusted to provide the comprehensive testing programmes to meet your business needs.
 Our experts help organisations in a range of industries uncover and address complex vulnerabilities across their internal and external infrastructure, wireless networks, web apps, mobile apps, network builds and configurations and more.